GStreamer/gstreamer/gst-launch.md

 portions of an MPEG movie

 **gst-launch-1.0 filesrc location=movie.mpg ! mpegdemux name=demuxer
-demuxer. ! queue ! mpeg2dec ! ffmpegcolorspace ! sdlvideosink demuxer. !
+demuxer. ! queue ! mpeg2dec ! videoconvert ! sdlvideosink demuxer. !
 queue ! mad ! audioconvert ! audioresample ! osssink** Play an AVI movie
 with an external text subtitle stream

 This example also shows how to refer to specific pads by name if an element (here: textoverlay) has multiple sink or source pads.

-**gst-launch-1.0 textoverlay name=overlay ! ffmpegcolorspace !
+**gst-launch-1.0 textoverlay name=overlay ! videoconvert !
 videoscale ! autovideosink filesrc location=movie.avi ! decodebin2 !
-ffmpegcolorspace ! overlay.video\_sink filesrc location=movie.srt !
+videoconvert ! overlay.video\_sink filesrc location=movie.srt !
 subparse ! overlay.text\_sink**

 Play an AVI movie with an external text subtitle stream using playbin